Compliance and Risk Management

 Business Continuity Plan (BCP)

 The Alfresa Group has reinforced its BCP in preparation for a large-scale disaster or pandemic.
 Group companies engaged in the Ethical pharmaceuticals wholesaling business have established a support system that is prepared for a disaster.
-A nationwide response system is in place so that even if distribution centers or branches in specific areas are affected in a disaster, other locations will be able to step in and continue supplying pharmaceuticals where they are needed.
+A nationwide system is in place so that even if distribution centers or branches in specific areas are affected in a disaster, other locations will be able to step in and continue supplying pharmaceuticals where they are needed.

 In the area of information systems, disaster recovery* plans are in place.
 If the Group’s data center becomes damaged, systems can be switched over to a backup data center, ensuring that shared-use mission-critical systems keep functioning.